micahwierenga/css-box-model-and-positioning/readme.md

 }
 ```

-This works fine when we know the exact sizes of our elements, but what if we were building something like a blog and we
-had text in those columns or surrounding them?
+This works fine when we know the exact sizes of our elements - but what if we were building something like a blog and we had text in those columns or surrounding them?
 We won't always know the exact amount of text or their font sizes.
-This
-is where floats can help us.
+This is where floats can help us.

 #### Floats to create multicolumn layouts